jincy-p-janardhanan/Career-Information-and-Recruitment-Portal/README.md

 ### Pre-requisites
 To be able to run the application, you should have JRE (version 1.8 or higher) installed on your system.

+### Disclaimer: This is a web application project developed to meet academic curriculum requirements (semester 6 - mini project, B.Tech Information Technology, University of Calicut).

 ## Additional Notes